Cataland: Why the Fuss?: Sortable elements and the shard intersection order

-In this last section on Coxeter-sortable elements, we provide an alternative route to describe the bijection in \Cref{thm:bij_sort_to_nc} which---although a concatenation of other results---has not been considered in the literature before.
-This approach reconciles our $m$-eralization of $c$-sortable elements with D.~Armstrong's $m$-eralization of noncrossing partitions.
+In this section, we give an alternative description of the bijection in \Cref{thm:bij_sort_to_nc}.
+This reconciles the $m$-eralization of $c$-sortable elements with D.~Armstrong's $m$-eralization of noncrossing partitions using the shard intersection order.

-D.~Armstrong's construction of $\NCm(W,c)$ as~$m$-multi\-chains in $\NCL(W,c)$ was given in \Cref{def:nc_multichains}.
-On the other hand, N.~Reading defined an order $\Shard(W)$ on the elements of~$W$, with the property that the restriction of $\Shard(W)$ to $\Sort(W,c)$ is isomorphic to the noncrossing partition lattice $\NCL(W,c)$~\cite{Rea2011}.
-It is natural to use this isomorphism to~$m$-eralize Coxeter-sortable elements as chains of $c$-sortable elements in $\Shard(W)$.

-In \Cref{thm:bij_multichain_sort_to_sort}, we give a bijection between this seemingly artificial $m$-erali\-zation of $c$-sortable elements as chains and $\Sortm(W,c)$.
-As a corollary, we obtain a second bijection between $\Sortm(W,c)$ and $\NCm(W,c)$; we show in \Cref{thm:bij_nc_to_sort} that this recovers the bijection previously given in \Cref{thm:bij_sort_to_nc}.

-In~\cite{Rea2011}, N.~Reading defined a delicate slicing procedure on simplicial hyperplane arrangements that cuts hyperplanes into several pieces called \defn{shards}.
-The \defn{shard intersection order} $\Shard(W)$ is the set of all intersections of these hyperplane pieces, ordered by reverse inclusion.
-N.~Reading proved that the intersection of the lower shards of an element $w \in W$ is a bijection between~$W$ and the set of shard intersections.
-The longest element~$\wo$ is mapped to the maximal element in the shard intersection order under this bijection.
-It is indeed possible to define the shard intersection order directly on~$W$.